 [ School data coach and consultant ]

 Selena specialises in evidence-informed practice in schools, and relentlessly advocates for data storytelling in school communities so that students are the ultimate beneficiaries of any analysis.
 Of particular interest to Selena is the power of data-informed conversations with students.
-Selena has shared the outcomes of her research with a range of audiences, including school-based teams, aspiring leaders and school leaders.
+Selena has shared the outcomes of her research and experience with a range of audiences, including school-based teams, aspiring leaders, and school leaders.

 Selena’s experience in education includes leadership roles in student performance, social justice, and curriculum leadership in Australia and in the UK.
 Selena is committed to maximising student voice, focusing on positive psychology, and developing well-calibrated mindsets in young people.
 She believes that educators have the power to make a positive difference in the lives of young people, and in turn, contribute to the development of a more just and equitable world.